tgulu/Green-House-Projects/README.md

 ### Contact & Community

-- Information on how artists can collaborate with Greenhouse Projects.
+- Information on how artists can collaborate with Greenhouse Project.
 - Contact form for inquiries.
 - Social media integration.